AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    echo "$school is the best!"
  done

- # if path expanssions used (*, ? etc), loop automatically lists current dir
+ # if path expansions used (*, ? etc), loop automatically lists current dir
+ # using path expansion.
  # example below will convert all jpg files in the current directory to png.
  # ``*.jpg`` similar to ``ls *.jpg``

  for f in *.jpg; do
   convert $f ${f/.jpg/.png}
  done

  # do ... done in certain contexts, can be omitted by framing the command block within curly brackets
- # and certainly for loop can be written in one line as well
+ # and certain for loop can be written in one line as well
  for i in {1..10}; { echo i is $i; }

  # if 'in list' omitted, for loop goes through script/function input parameters $@